 When you join the challenge, you’ll get one actionable tip per day you can do right away that will transform the way you raise your child.
 This is your chance to challenge yourself and make the changes you’ve been meaning to make.
 Join my newsletter and sign up today—at no cost to you:

 2. Resilient kids have deep, genuine connections to others

 Resilient kids are better able to cope with life’s challenges because they have a deep connection to others.
 For most kids, this means a solid bond with their parents, but other parent-substitutes can do the job as well, from grandparents to teachers.

 What is it about connection that leads to resilience?

 The consistency and reliability of a strong relationship helps kids weather challenges they face.
-They might have had a fight with a friend at school, but if their family life at home is stable and predictable, it’s easier to see the fight as something they can get through.
+They might have had a fight with a friend, but if their family life at home is stable, it’s easier to see the fight as something they can get through.

 3. Resilient kids feel competent

 Confident and willing to try new things, resilient kids stretch themselves to take risks and step outside of their comfort zones.